kholia/OSX-KVM/README.md

 `MacBook Pro (Retina, 15-inch, Late 2013)` and install Xubuntu on it - as the `OS X` kernel kept crashing on it!

 Backstory: I was a (poor) student in Canada once and Apple made [my work on cracking Apple Keychains](https://github.com/openwall/john/blob/bleeding-jumbo/src/keychain_fmt_plug.c) a lot harder than it needed to be.
+This is how I got interested in Hackintosh systems.